patrickschulz/openPCells/README.md

 Different exports are supported, such as GDSII (which is the most sophisticated), SVG, SKILL (for virtuoso integration), TikZ (LaTeX), OASIS and magic.
 A framework for developing additional exports is provided and only a few functions are needed to get a basic export running.

+opc provides an already quite rich set of command line options, which influence how layouts are generated.
+Furthermore, it can also import
+GDSII-streams and create an opc-own representation of an entire library.
+See --read-GDS for this.
+All command line options are documented with --help and a few basic examples for usage are given at the end.

 # Building and Installation
 Building this project is fairly simple, as the sole dependency is a C compiler.
 It was tested with gcc 11.1.0, but should work with other compilers too.
 Currently, the build is set up to create a stand-alone executable, which knows how to load the needed shared libraries (project-owned) by itself.